foryichuanqi/RESS-Paper-2022.09-Remaining-useful-life-prediction-by-TaFCN/README.md

 Trend attention fully convolutional network for remaining useful life estimation in the turbofan engine of CMAPSS dataset.
 Signal selection, Attention mechanism, and Interpretability of deep learning are explored.

 # Easy to run successfully
 To make code easy to run successfully, we debug the files carefully.
-Generally speaking, if environments are satisfied, you can directly run all the codes inside after decompressing the compressed package without changing any code.
+Generally speaking, if environments are satisfied, you can directly run all the xxx.py files inside after decompressing the compressed package without changing any code.

 # Paper of Code and Citation
 To better understand our code, please read our paper.